Top 7 Welding Techniques Every Beginner Should Know

 3. Stick Welding (Shielded Metal Arc Welding – SMAW)

-Best for: Outdoor work, construction, heavy-duty repairs
+Best for: Outdoor jobs, heavy-duty repairs, structural work

 Pros:

-• Works well in windy conditions
+• Works well outdoors

 Cons: